-What to Eat (And Not to Eat) Before Bedon
+What You Should Eat (And Not Eat) Before Bedon

 While there are so many different factors that play a role in living healthy lifestyles, sleep and nutrition are two major components that can affect one another.
 If we do not get adequate sleep, it may in turn make us less inclined to make healthy eating a priority.

 Many environmental and behavioral factors contribute to how well we sleep and how much sleep we can get (2).
 Specifically, things like increased screen time, late work shifts, and social stress have created altered sleeping habits in the general population.
 In the current state of the world, we are in today, the COVID-19 pandemic has particularly placed a lot of stress on individuals, lowering the amount they can sleep.

 Today we are going to discuss some of the foods to eat, and foods to avoid to help you get the most restful sleep and promote better overall health.

 Foods to Eat

 High consumption of plant-based foods such as fruits, vegetables, legumes, and nuts as well as regular consumption of whole-grain cereals, fish, and dairy products rather than other sources of refined carbohydrates and animal proteins have been associated with better sleep quality (1).

 Here are a few of the foods we want to highlight for you to try and include in your meal or snack before bed!

 1. Kale: Kale provides adequate dietary fiber and calcium which can help our bodies produce more melatonin.

 2. Kiwi: Kiwis are rich in vitamin C, vitamin E, vitamin A, and folate.
 They also contain the hormone serotonin.
 This sleep hormone is related to rapid eye movement (REM) sleep and low levels may cause insomnia.